ekmixon/ve-docs/create-images/README.md

 This approach may make sense if you have an image whose rights are cleared, but that is not of general interest to the public (and therefore not appropriate for [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:Images).
 This makes sense for small, site-specific images like navigation arrows or buttons.
 Keep in mind that GitHub does enforce limitations on repository (and therefore image) sizes, so any uploaded images should be small in size.

-An ideal use-case for uploading an image to your GitHub repository is for a site (or page) banner.

-## Making an Uploaded Image the Banner for your Website

-When editing a banner image for your site, aim for:

-* Height- ~400 pixels
-* Width- 1200-1600 pixels
-* .jpg file type
-* ≤ 150 kb in size

 It is a good practice to create a `/images/` directory in your GitHub repository to hold sitewide images.
 For images that are likely to appear on a single page, include those images in the directory for that page (alongside the README.md file).

+An ideal use-case for uploading an image to your GitHub repository is for a site (or page) banner.

-## Making an Uploaded Image the Banner for a Single Page/Essay
+# Making an Uploaded Image the Banner for a Single Page/Essay

 The banner image for a particular page is declared in the `<param ve-config>` tag with the banner attribute:
 `<param ve-config